3,000 tpa ERMS SR Demonstration Plant

 ERMS SR – Stage Two

-Austpac’s technologies, collectively termed the “ERMS SR” process, were proven at the Demonstration Plant in the 4th quarter of 2008.
-The showcasing of the relevant technologies at the Plant, including ilmenite roasting, EARS acid regeneration, the continuous leach reactor, and the direct reduction of iron oxides to iron pellets, was a major achievement that has allowed the Company to move into commercialisation.
-Austpac has now proved the world’s only fully continuous synrutile process that produces ultra high grade synthetic rutile and an iron co-product.
-Operations at the plant also proved the ability of the EARS to regenerate acid from spent pickle liquor (a waste created in finishing some steel products), and of the DRI process to produce iron metal pellets from iron ore fines, thus widening the commercial applications for the Company’s technologies.
+The ERMS SR process, including ilmenite roasting, the continuous leach reactor, and the EARS acid regeneration/Iron Reduction steps, was proven during Plant operations in the fourth quarter of 2008.
+Austpac has the world’s only fully continuous synrutile process that produces ultra-high grade synthetic rutile and an iron co-product.
+Operations at the Plant also proved the ability of the EARS process to regenerate acid from spent pickle liquor, and of the iron reduction process to produce iron metal pellets from iron ore fines, thus widening the commercial applications for the Company’s technologies.

 Return to top